cacilhas/kodumaro/docs/2022/05/why-we-hate.md

 [OCaml](https://ocaml.org/) is the perfect impure functional programming language, except for requiring widely long boilerplates to work.

-The simpler project is more bureaucratic than Java, and you can get into a hell of cyclical references too soon.
+The simpler project is more bureaucratic than Java, and you can get into a hell of cyclical references much too soon.

 ### Why we hate Standard ML